eatme-global/internal-documentation/docs/playbook/creating-payments-only-restaurants.md

 ![Admin Panel Login UI](/img/login-custom-.png "Admin Panel Login")

-## Creating A Payments-Only Restaurant
+## Adding A Payments-Only Restaurant

 **NOTE :** Certain information are not required, therefore they shall be ignored as demonstrated in the guide.